gidonk1/connect4/README.md

 Play connect4 against your friends or the computer!

 ## Getting Started
-No prerequisites - just clone the project and you are good to go.
+No prerequisites - just clone the project.
+\
+Adjust the depth the AI searches in the game tree in the 'ComputerPlayer' class, and simply start the application by running 'main'.

 ## Implementation
 Built using Java.